-Are you or your guests not a fan of seeing raw egg yolk?
+Are you or some of your guests not a fan of seeing raw egg yolk on their plate?
 You can always add the yolks to the tartare when you are assembling it.
-Are there any substitutes for the raw egg yolk?
+Are there any substitutes for the raw egg yolk just in case someone really doesn’t want to eat raw egg yolk?
 I would add a little more mayo, mustard or olive oil to keep the steak tartare moist enough.

 Raw Food in the WorldYou would be surprised how popular raw rood, especially raw meat is all around the world.
 Can you think of another raw dish that is very popular?
 My first thought would be: Italian carpaccio.
 You surely must be familiar with this one!
 Thinly sliced raw beef topped with shaved parmesan cheese, arugula, olive oil, pepper and salt.
 Quite often other ingredients are added such as capers, pine nuts, sun dried tomatoes and raw chopped onions.

 Do you like fresh oysters as an appetizer or starter?
 These are also raw.
 Unless you pop them under a hot grill of course.
 But I like my oysters best when they are freshly chucked and simply put on some ice.
 Bit of freshly ground black pepper.